-French rescuers evacuate 750 campers amid flash floods
+France: 1,600 evacuated as flash floods threaten camp sites

-PARIS (AP) — French rescuers backed by helicopters evacuated about 750 people, including many children and tourists, from campsites in southern France after torrential rain swelled rivers in the Gard region Thursday.
-One person was reported missing.
+PARIS (AP) — Hundreds of rescuers backed by helicopters evacuated about 1,600 people, most of them campers, in three regions of southern France where heavy rain caused flash flooding and transformed rivers and streams into torrents, the interior minister said Thursday.

-After a hot spell, flash flooding hit the northern part of the Gard region, turning the Ceze and L’Ardeche rivers into churning waterways that quickly spilled out of their banks.
-Nearby regions — all part of the verdant and mountainous Cevennes — also were hit with flooding.
+Hardest hit was the Gard region, where 119 children, many of them from Germany, were evacuated from their campsite at Saint-Julien-de-Peyrolas, Interior Minister Gerard Collomb said in a statement.

-A top regional official, Thierry Dousset, told French news channel BFM TV that the some 750 people evacuated came from five campsites.
+About 750 people in all were evacuated in Gard, mainly from campsites, a top district official, Thierry Dousset, told France’s BFM-TV news channel.

-The missing man, a 70-year-old German citizen, was a monitor at one of the campsites who was feared to have been swept away by flood waters along with his van, BFM-TV reported.
+Search teams that included divers combed swollen waters for a man reported missing.
+BFM-TV said he was a 70-year-old German citizen serving as a monitor at the Saint-Julien-de-Peyrolas site and feared to have been swept away by flood waters along with his van.

 Most Read Nation & World Stories